-- 13. An ambient noise level of 52dBA LAeq was measured which is typically expected within a rural residential environment with low traffic frequency.
-The existing in pit quarry activities were inaudible at the measurement location during the measurement and also no aircraft were observed passing overhead during the measurement and therefore not impacting on the measurement. - The construction model (refer to Attachment 1) indicates that the construction noise levels will range between 39dBA and 52dBA LAeq at the indicated receptors, which are rural dwellings. - 15.
-The operational model (refer to Attachment 1) indicates that the in pit noise levels will range between 38dBA and 47dBA at the indicated receptors.
-The noise from the heavy vehicle activity on the haul road which runs through property owned by Environment Canterbury, is however likely to exceed 55dBA across the site boundary but only extending as far as roughly 12 meters into the property on either side of the road.
+- 13. An ambient noise level of 52dBA L{Aeq} was measured which is typically expected within a rural residential environment with low traffic frequency.
+The existing in pit quarry activities were inaudible at the measurement location during the measurement and also no aircraft were observed passing overhead during the measurement and therefore not impacting on the measurement. - 14.
+The construction model (refer to Attachment 1) indicates that the construction noise levels will range between 39dBA and 52dBA L{Aeq} at the indicated receptors, which are rural dwellings. - 15.
+The operational model (refer to Attachment 1) indicates that the in pit noise levels will comply at the notional boundary of 133 Conservators Road as well as 119 Conservators Road, which are the nearest dwellings to the quarrying activities. - 16.
+The operational model indicates that the in pit noise levels will exceed the open space zone limit at Mcleans Grassland Park to the north-west by up to 10dB across the boundary with no dwellings within a reasonable proximity.
+The size of the area that constitutes the area of influence where the increase will be noticeable to significantly noticeable (5dbA-10dBA) is 1.2Ha and stretches into the Mcleans Grassland Park property by maximum of 65m directly across the quarry pit footprint. - 17.
+The noise from the heavy vehicle activity on the haul road which runs through property owned by Environment Canterbury, is however likely to exceed the 55dBA limit across the site boundary but only extending as far as roughly 12-metres into the property on either side of the road.